-Fried Clams with Bellies, her earlier one-woman show, takes audiences on a humorous and thought provoking journey through her life as she discovers how to see things beyond their outward appearances.
+Roz delivers belly laughs and more in Fried Clams with Bellies, her first one-woman show.
+She takes audiences on a humorous and thought provoking journey through her life as she discovers how to see things beyond their outward appearances.

 It all starts when she was a young girl who just didn’t want to eat those clam bellies.